jjcastro/porc/README.md

 # Budget-App

-Budget-App is an **expense tracking web app** that allows you to keep track and manage you money, and gives you complete control over your finances.
+Budget-App is an **expense tracking web app** that gives you complete control over your finances, using intelligent reports and contextual predictions to help you understand the way you use your money.

 ## Features